Pylons/akhet/docs/architecture.rst

     have the specified parameter (a GET or POST variable).
 If it does contain "=" (e.g., "name=value"), the parameter must have the specified value.

+    This is especially useful when tunnelling other HTTP methods via POST.
+Web browsers can't submit a PUT or DELETE method via a form, so it's customary to use POST and to set a parameter ``_method="PUT"``.
+The framework or application sees the "_method" parameter and pretends the other HTTP method was requested.
+In Pyramid you can do this with ``request_param="_method=PUT``.

 header

     [Predicate] If the value doesn't contain ":"; it  specifies an HTTP header